Fuchs Corneal Dystrophy Patients Can Regain Visual Acuity

 How a Low Vision Doctor Can Help with Fuchs Corneal Dystrophy

-We help patients from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas and do everything in our power to help our patients regain visual acuity.
+We help patients from all over the Denver, McCook, Colorado Springs, and areas and do everything in our power to help our patients regain visual acuity.

 Do you see strong glare while out and about in your day?
 Is cloudy vision making it hard for you to cook meals, use a computer, or read a book?
 Our low vision optometrist can recommend a number of solutions to prevent glare from getting in your way.
 Hand-held or portable magnifiers can help you read a recipe, a list of ingredients, or your favorite novel.

 If you have vision loss from Fuchs Corneal Dystrophy, it doesn’t have to slow you down.
 We can help you regain your independence so you can start doing the things you want to do again.

 Tools to Cope with Fuchs Corneal Dystrophy

 If you have FCD and it’s getting in the way of your life, schedule a consultation with our low vision optometrist, Dr. Robert Stamm.
 We can provide you with special lenses, filters, and other low vision aids to maximize your remaining vision, minimize (or eradicate) your discomfort, and help you get back to your life.